 I would say that the greatest challenge for me is that I am extremely stubborn and have a food allergy.
 I am allergic to Iodine and therefore shellfish, crustaceans and fish in general.
 My allergy is so bad that the vapors from sautéing certain types of seafood will give me an inhalation reaction which makes me break out in hives, get lightheaded and in the worst cases can make my throat close up and give me difficulty in breathing.

 I find it very difficult to not be able to do something so I would push myself to my limits trying to keep up with everyone else.
 More than once I made myself ill and had to leave the room to recover.
-One of my very best friends from Le Cordon Bleu, Dennis “The Deej” Belanger pulled me aside one day and in no uncertain terms told me that he wasn’t going to let me get away with pushing myself to the limit anymore.
+One of my very best friends from Le Cordon Bleu, Dennis “The Deej” Belanger pulled me aside one day and in no uncertain terms told me that he wouldn’t let me get away with pushing myself to the limit anymore.

 He made it a point to speak up to the Chef Instructor when I would be assigned a job dealing with fish and didn’t remind them of my allergy.
 At first I was a little bit upset but I finally realized that being a professional cook means working with a team and looking out for everyone’s safety.
 It took some time for me to swallow my pride and walk away from dangerous situations but I learned a lesson that will stick with me for the rest of my career and life.